CP1404/Practicals/prac_05/README.md

    > [!IMPORTANT]
    > This is not a trivial exercise.
 Don't just write "all good mate :)", but take your time and add
    > thoughtful comments that help you and the requester to learn and improve.
-   > Make this a valuable experience by adding value
+   > Make this a valuable experience by doing it well.

    At some point you will receive comments from the review you requested.
 You can respond to these by making changes in your own code in PyCharm and replying to the comments on GitHub.